Mesh LogoMesh

 - Recipient: 10 ADA (new UTXO)

-UTXO 2 no longer exists.
+UTXO 2 is destroyed.
 Two new UTXOs are created.
-Your wallet now contains:

 {